SummerTree/shaper/doc/gui/General/Introduction.rst

   - "Last item in each folder" - show only the last result in each folder of the part: Constructions, Results, Groups, Fields;
   - "All items" - show all shapes from each folder(**default value**);
   - "No visualization" - do not display any shape.

+- **Enable automatic backup** flag.
+If it is enabled, the active SHAPER study will be periodically saved into a backup folder.
+  By default, this option is disabled.

+- **Backup Interval** defines the time interval in minutes between two consecutive backups.
+The minimum value is 5 minutes.

+- **Backup Folder** defines the root folder where the backups are stored.
+  Each backup is always stored in a subfolder named by the current date and time ("yyyymmdd_hhmmss").
+  If no backup folder is given, the backup root folder will be either a subfolder of the path pointed to by SALOME_TMP_DIR, or a subfolder of the tmp folder if the SALOME_TMP_DIR environment variable is not defined.
+  In both cases, the name of the subfolder consists of random numbers only.

+  **Example** (create backup on March 26, 2025 at 09:26:54):

+  - folder defined (= $HOME/backup):      $HOME/backup/20250326_092654
+  - SALOME_TMP_DIR defined (= $HOME/tmp): $HOME/tmp/<random_number>/20250326_092654
+  - no folder defined:                    /tmp/<random_number>/20250326_092654

+- **Backup Storage** defines whether to store the last backup only, or whether to store the full backup history below the root folder.

 .. _visualization_preferences: